day8/re-frame/docs/Coeffects.md

        ... in here I can access cofx's keys :now :local-store and :random-int))
 ```

-But that's probably just greedy, and not very useful.
+But that's probably just greedy.

 And so, to the final piece in the puzzle: how does `inject-cofx`
 know what to do when it is given `:now` or `:local-store`?